KandarianDemon/Smoothed-Particle-Hydrodynamics-in-Unity3D/README.md

 > Water can flow or it can crash.
 Be water, my friend - Bruce Lee

 <p align = "justify">This repository is part of a project aiming to build an interactive biophysical simulation of <i>C. Elegans</i> and its locomotion behaviour.
-And especially, it's a great sandbox to unite my passion for neurobiology, biophysics, computer graphics and film :-). <br>
+And especially, it's a great sandbox to unite a passion for neurobiology, biophysics, computer graphics and film :-). <br>

 Here we toyed around with a lagrangian, particle-based simulation technique for fluids, which at some point should represent the liquid environment a virtual worm inhabits.

 ## Table of Contents

 <ol>
-<li>Virtual C. Elegans models</li>
+<li>C. Elegans Connectomics</li>
 <li>Applications of Smoothed Particle Hydrodynamics
 <li>Introduction to SPH
 <li>Implementation overview